The ALBORADA Drug Discovery Institute is focused on understanding and manipulating proteostasis.

 There is strong evidence that the misfolded and oligomerised forms of proteins such as tau (Alzheimer’s disease and other tauopathies), huntingtin (Huntington’s disease) and α-synuclein (Parkinson’s disease, dementia with Lewy bodies) are key species responsible for driving the development of the diseases that cause dementia.

-We are focussed on understanding and manipulating proteostasis – the mechanisms which control the levels, structure and toxicity of these proteins.
+The ALBORADA Drug Discovery Institute (ADDI) is focussed on understanding and manipulating proteostasis – the mechanisms which control the levels, structure and toxicity of these proteins.
 We are working with academics who are exploring proteostasis pathways and mechanisms such as:

 - Factors affecting the overall levels of these proteins, particularly clearance mechanisms such as proteosomal clearance and autophagy, this latter process being capable of removing larger oligomeric or aggregated species.
 We are developing methods to increase the rate at which the misfolded proteins are cleared through these mechanisms.